Pheonix14/Pheonix14/README.md

 - 🔭 I’m currently working on ...
 Discord Bots
 - 🌱 I’m currently learning ...
 HTML And CSS
-- 👯 I’m looking to collaborate on ... discord to promote my bot
+- 👯 I’m looking to collaborate on ...
+Discord to promote my bot
 - 🤔 I’m looking for help with ... discord.js errors
 - 💬 Ask me about ... discord.js
 - 📫 How to reach me: ...
 Discord : Pheonix</>#2810